Holden, Missouri

 Holden is a city in western Johnson County, Missouri, United States.
-The population was 2,252 at the 2010 census.
+As of the 2020 census, Holden had a population of 2,210.

 History

 Holden was laid out in 1857.
 It was named for Major Nathaniel Holden, a local politician who was instrumental in bringing the railroad to the area.

 Anti-saloon advocate Carrie Nation lived in Holden in the 1870s, where she worked as a teacher.

 Geography

 Holden is located at the intersection of Missouri routes 131 and 58.
 Warrensburg is approximately 13 miles to the east.

 According to the United States Census Bureau, the city has a total area of 2.42 sqmi, of which 2.41 sqmi is land and 0.01 sqmi is water.

+East Pin Oak Creek, which merges with West Pin Oak Creek to form Pin Oak Creek to the north of the city, flows here.